Q&A with Kristine Santa-Coloma Rohls: Chief People Officer

 That’s easy: “Do what is right, always.”
 If you keep that value in front, it’s easy to make the right decision.
 I've sat down with clients that we’ve had to walk away from, and it’s not easy.
 Always having that value in my mind—knowing it’s what my team is expecting of me—forces me into some tough conversations.
 But it leads me to the right decision because I know I’m doing what's right.

-I remember Slalom leaders saying to me, "You do the right thing.
-The business results will follow."
+I remember Slalom leaders saying to me, “You do the right thing.
+The business results will follow.”
+Holding this value at the center of my current role has helped guide our decisions around our people-centric culture.

 What if it’s hard to know what’s right?
 How do you decide?